xd2287/transformers/docs/source/en/model_doc/vits.md

 This model was contributed by [Matthijs](https://huggingface.co/Matthijs) and [sanchit-gandhi](https://huggingface.co/sanchit-gandhi).
 The original code can be found [here](https://github.com/jaywalnut310/vits).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [vits](https://huggingface.co/models?other=vits)

 ## Model Usage

 Both the VITS and MMS-TTS checkpoints can be used with the same API.
 Since the flow-based model is non-deterministic, it